jlh110147-sketch/JMIR-95929-pipeline/README.md

 To ensure the reproducibility of our computational methodology, this repository contains the complete pipeline including
 1. Preprocessing
 2. Node2Vec Embedding
+3. Information Gain
-3. XGBoost Training
+4. XGBoost Training
-4. Evaluation
+5. Evaluation

 ## Requirements